The Concord Pact/Community Expectations

 - Hand sanitizer

 Remember to dress in layers and bring extra warm clothing.
-In Concord, winter and spring can bring a variety of weather.
-Students will have access to heated tents, but in the winter months it will still be important that students bundle up at all times when outside; outdoor time is still recommended whenever possible.
-Day students attending arts/athletics on Fridays should come to school dressed to participate in those activities.
+In Concord, spring can bring a variety of weather.
+Students will have access to heated tents, but in the early spring it will still be important that students bundle up when outside; outdoor time is still recommended whenever possible.
+Day students attending arts/athletics should come to school dressed to participate in those activities.
 Boarding houses will remain open during the day, so boarders will be able to change before athletics.
 Locker rooms are not open at this time.

 We know that CA students are accustomed to leaving their belongings everywhere.
 During COVID-19, students will need to carry their belongings with them through the academic day.
 We will have a designated place on campus to leave sports equipment.
 Large instruments can be stored in music lockers (contact James_Williston@concordacademy.org to arrange for a music locker).